Diyi2020/Diyi2020.github.io/_pages/about.md

 Research Focus of this month:

-1. TMD and scientific machine learning for 2D
+1. TMD

-2. Input model, Dynamics, Open Quantum System
+2. Quantum Algorithms

 Will be applying for math/applied math postdoc or position in national or industrial Labs during Fall 2024.
 Also open to positions in other departments including quantum initiatives, quantum science and technology.